-The legal market place is changing, clients want more for less, technology has influenced how clients research lawyers and law firms and more information is available online and from non-lawyer competitors.
+The legal market place is changing—clients want more for less, clients research lawyers through new technologies and more information is available online from non-lawyer competitors.
 These factors have increased competition within the legal marketplace leading many firms to reevaluate their business development approach.
 Amidst the rapidly changing legal environment, how do you move ahead of the competition and position yourself for continued success?

-There are many approaches to maintaining a successful law practice in a changing market place, however the most efficient approach is to build a business development plan that begins with clarity on who is your ideal client.
+Although there are several ways of maintaining a successful law practice in the changing market place, the most efficient approach is to build a business development plan that begins with clarity on your ideal client.

-Positive word of mouth marketing about your reputation.
-This comes from satisfied clients who trust you and believe that you understand and know how to solve their problems.
+- Positive word of mouth marketing about your reputation.
+Strong reputations are built from satisfied clients who trust you and believe that you know how to solve their problems.
 Different clients require different solutions.
 For example, in divorce, the over 50 client who has been in a long term marriage will require different resources than the young professional who has been married for a few years.
-If your target client is the over 50 audience, how are you exceeding their expectations in the services you deliver and the resources you provide?
+If your target client is the over 50 audience, focus on how you can exceed their expectations in the services you deliver and the resources you provide.

-Consistent and relevant top of mind awareness.
-Many people are experiencing information overload, too much information and too many choices can distract prospective clients and referral sources from paying attention to your law practice.
+- Consistent and relevant top of mind awareness.
+Too many choices can distract prospective clients and referral sources from paying attention to your law practice.
 Clients and referral sources will respond to what is relevant and visible to them at the time they have a problem.
-Think about when most people start paying attention to which Universities their children will attend, usually it is when their children are in their 11th or 12th year of high school.
-The same is true with clients who have legal needs.
-For example, one of my clients is a criminal defense lawyer who experienced an increase in calls for theft cases after he posted a blog about the consequences of retail theft immediately after Black Friday.
+For example, one of my clients is a criminal defense lawyer who posted a blog about the consequences of retail theft immediately after Black Friday.
 After his post, he received an increase in prospective client inquiries regarding theft.
 His message was visible and relevant to the clients he wanted to attract to his practice.
 Since you don’t know when your prospective clients or referral sources will have a problem you can solve, it is important to maintain consistent and targeted visibility.

-You can create a successful marketing plan that attracts desirable and profitable clients by clarifying who your ideal client is and then building a plan that positions you as an expert at solving their most critical problems.
+You can create a successful marketing plan that attracts desirable and profitable clients by clarifying your ideal client and then building a plan that positions you as an expert at solving their most critical problems.
 Click here to download a free business development workbook to help guide you through the process.

-Many times it is difficult to create a marketing plan on your own, contact me if you have questions or would like guidance on how to create your client-centered marketing plan contact me online or call me at (414) 828-5862.
+If you have questions or would like guidance on how to create your client-centered marketing plan contact me online or call me at (414) 828-5862.